Participate in a mission with Responder

 This workflow assumes that you have installed ArcGIS Mission Responder but have not yet used it to engage in a mission.
 You'll learn about the various tools that are part of Responder and how and why to use them.

 When you open the app and sign in, you are taken to the mission list.
-Tap your mission to enter it.
+Tap a mission to enter it.

 Prepare for the mission

 You are now viewing the mission details.
 You have entered the mission but are not yet an active member.
-The status icon in the upper right corner indicates your status with an orange dot.
+The status icon in the upper right corner indicates your status with an orange dot attached to your avatar.

 Prepare for the mission by inspecting the mission details and resources.